 Extended hand of help for nearly 300 families

-The team of volunteers trained several other volunteers such that they were prepared to take up any tasks that comes before them.
+The team of volunteers trained several other volunteers so they were prepared to handle all the tasks required.

-- The team helped 22 families to clean up their houses which were completely submerged under water.
+- The team helped 22 families to clear their houses which had been totally flooded.

-- Many houses were damaged partially and some of them were completely damaged, the team helped repair 10 houses which were partially damaged by the flood water.
+- Many houses were partially damaged and some were completely destroyed.
+The team helped to repair 10 houses that had been partially damaged by flood waters.

-- After the flood water slightly receded our team reached out to the families who were stranded at various places with food, mattress, blankets, drinking water, medicine, clothes, vessels, blankets and other necessary items.
+- After the floodwaters subsided, our team helped the families stranded in different places with food, mattresses, blankets, drinking water, medicine, clothes, barrels, blankets and other necessary items.